craftercms/docs/source/reference/project-tools/engine/engine-crafter-profile-configuration.rst

     values for Application, Master and Expiration Date.
 Finally, click on **Accept**.

        .. note::
           Authentication by default is done against a tenant with the same name as your project.
-See :ref:`newIa-profile-admin-tenants` for more information on creating a tenant.
+See :ref:`profile-admin-tenants` for more information on creating a tenant.

     .. image:: /_static/images/new_access_token.webp